Fashion&Food Synergy for Sustainability

 The basic key elements are:

-Many studies show that cultural industries promote micro and macro regeneration processes at the urban level: in response to adverse macroeconomic circumstances, local production has progressively shifted towards material cultural production that requires specific local knowledge as a point of differentiation in global markets; The enhancement of craftsmanship skills and the connection of urban hubs with production districts (agricultural and textile), urban food and fashion remain a privileged area of urban economic development.
+Many studies show that cultural industries promote micro and macro regeneration processes at the urban level: in response to adverse macroeconomic circumstances, local production has progressively shifted towards material cultural production that requires specific local knowledge as a point of differentiation in global markets.
+The enhancement of artisanal skills and the connection of urban hubs with production districts (agricultural and textile), urban food and fashion remain a privileged area of urban economic development.

 Regarding the central issue of sustainability, we see that fashion&food show many examples of common problems and are directly involved in finding solutions together.